 The Portage-Lisgar riding has never elected a member of Parliament that isn’t right of centre.
 It was previously represented by members from the now-defunct Reform and Canadian Alliance parties before former Conservative MP and current Manitoba Premier Brian Pallister was elected to Parliament in 2003.
-Conservative MP Candice Bergen has represented the riding since 2008.
+Bergen has represented the riding since 2008.

 Liberals: Ken Werbiski

 Conservatives: Candice Bergen (incumbent)

 NDP: Cindy Friesen

 People’s Party of Canada: Aaron Archer

 Portage-Lisgar is a south-central riding in Manitoba and includes the rural municipalities of Portage la Prairie, Cartier, St. Francois Xavier, MacDonald, Morris, Rhineland, Pembina, Manitou and South Norfolk, along with the cities and towns of Portage la Prairie, Treherne, St. Claude, Morris, Plum Coulee, Winkler, Morden, Manitou, Somerset, Swan Lake, Carman and Notre Dame de Lourdes.